BenEast/StockTracker/README.md

 For example, `python StockTracker.py --remove GOOGL --allTables` would remove all data from all tables where the stock symbol is GOOGL.

+The command "--remove" can be optionally replaced with "-r" with the same effect, as in `python StockTracker.py -r GOOGL` or `python StockTracker.py -r GOOGL --allTables`.

 ### --display
 Used to display the stock symbols that are currently being tracked.

 The command line example `python StockTracker.py --display` would print any symbols being tracked to the command line.

+The command "--display" can be optionally replaced with "-d" with the same effect, as in `python StockTracker.py -d`.